Aligning IT and Business Dynamics

 Moving forward from here

 This alignment mismatch calls for a radical departure from the comfort zone of many, particularly at board level.
 Changes are required in process and procedure, but more importantly in the culture and power structure of the business management environment itself, such that there is constant alignment between the IT and business drivers of change.
 However, whilst the change being advocated is not insignificant, it is nevertheless achievable in small steps that build confidence.
-This calls for a new agenda for delivering e-business change, and that is what I discuss here and in my book The Drowning Director.
+This calls for a new agenda for delivering e-business change, and that is what I discuss here and in my recent e-book The DILIGENT DIRECTOR in a Digital Business World.

 A proven response